Burhan Doğançay: Tamarind lithography

-In 1969, Henry Geldzahler, then head of 20th Century Art Department at the Metropolitan Museum of Art, secured a fellowship for Dogancay at the Tamarind Lithography Workshop in Los Angeles.
+In 1969, Henry Geldzahler, then head of 20th Century Art Department at the Metropolitan Museum of Art, secured a fellowship for Doğançay at the Tamarind Lithography Workshop in Los Angeles.
 The workshop, founded by June Wayne, was a ten-year project, attended by approximately seventy artists – among them were Ed Ruscha, Jim Dine, Josef Albers and Louise Nevelson – between 1960 and 1970, conceived to promote lithography in the USA.
-Dogancay created sixteen lithographs, including a suite of eleven impressions titled Walls V. These marked a turning point in his career as they are essentially a dialogue with flatness.
+Doğançay created sixteen lithographs, including a suite of eleven impressions titled Walls V. These marked a turning point in his career as they are essentially a dialogue with flatness.
 At the workshop, in part because of the medium, he was obliged to relinquish his casual approach, inspired by his raw subject matter, in favor of organizing his work graphically.
 This imposed discipline helped him to create arresting new effects that led to more defined flat areas and brighter colors within the images.
-Dogancay created a new resolution between subject and method, and was a profound influence on his future evolution as an artist.
+Doğançay created a new resolution between subject and method, and was a profound influence on his future evolution as an artist.
 A canon of high-colored tonality and visual impact has remained for him the essence of urban contradiction which he wants to share with viewers of his works.

 Aubusson Tapestry

-In Paris, Dogancay was introduced to Jean-François Picaud, owner of L'Atelier Raymond Picaud in Aubusson, France.
+In Paris, Doğançay was introduced to Jean-François Picaud, owner of L'Atelier Raymond Picaud in Aubusson, France.
 Fascinated by Dogançay's Ribbons series and believing they would be ideal tapestry subjects, he invited Dogançay to submit several tapestry cartoons.
 In the words of Jean-François Picaud, "the art of tapestry has found its leader for the 21st century in Burhan Dogançay".
 The first three Dogançay tapestries woven in 1984 were an immediate critical success.

 Art market

-In November 2009, one of Dogançay's paintings, Mavi Senfoni (Symphony in Blue), was sold in auction to Murat Ülker for US$1,700,000.
+In November 2009, one of Doğançay's paintings, Mavi Senfoni (Symphony in Blue), was sold in auction to Murat Ülker for US$1,700,000.
 This collage relates to an impressive cycle of works within the Dogançay oeuvre, called Cones series, that evolved as a development of his iconic Breakthrough and Ribbon series and as an exhilarating exploration of the urban space.
 Together with its two sister works, Magnificent Era (collection of Istanbul Modern) and Mimar Sinan (private collection), Symphony in Blue is one of the largest and most expressive works in which Dogançay enters into a dialogue with the history of Turkey.
 It was executed in 1987 for the first International Istanbul Biennial.
 Istanbul Modern commissioned composer Kamran Ince to set Mavi Senfoni to music.
 The solo piano piece was premiered by Huseyin Sermet on 26 June 2012.